Necklaces with Pearls

 - Colour – pearls occur in a wide range of hues.
 There are warm hues like yellow, orange and pink, and cool hues like blue, green and purple.

 - Lustre – is the most important quality of the pearl which gives it beauty and will determine its value.
-Lustre is graded as excellent, very good, good, fair, poor
+Lustre is graded as excellent, very good, good, fair, or poor

 - Surface quality – if surface features are numerous or severe they can impact the value of pearls.
 They are shown by abrasions that look like a series of scratches, a flattened section or an irregular ridge that looks like a crease or wrinkle.